zukunft/zukunft.com/docs/llm/pending.md

 - get mayor, main and minor columns linked to 'global issues' via triple
 - the order of the column may differ and is relative e.g. 'per cent is after number'
 - the number of rows to show is taken from the config but can be overwritten

-Worth fixing
-formula button tooltips lost their object name button is now btn_edit() with no $url_arr.
-Same shape at view.php:171 and word.php:751.
-Production web/ code now includes and reads test constants. web/view/view.php:67 and web/word/triple_list.php:51 add a real include_once test_paths::CONST . 'word_names.php' and hardcode word_names::ZH_ID as the back target. list_sort.php extends the same pattern to triple_names::GLOBAL_PROBLEM_ID — and there the include_once is commented out while the use is active, so it only works via the autoloader. triple_list.php:147 has a TODO Prio 0 admitting the $url_arr is a placeholder; view.php:145 has none.
-Either way "Zurich" as the back link on a generic view navbar is a placeholder, not behaviour.
-Dead code left behind in view.php:617,619 — $call_edit / $call_del are still built via url_back(...) but no longer used, since btn_edit()/btn_del() build their own url.
-The buttons also lost the word= and back context those urls carried.
-Unused additions in tests: graph_tests.php:60-62 adds $base_url, $lan, $url_arr — none used in the file; languages is imported unused in both graph_tests.php and horizontal_ui_tests.php.
-Tooltip regression, visible in base_ui_tests.php:512: the delete title went from delete this formula of scale minute to sec to delete this formula — the object name dropped out of the button title.
-Intentional?
-Nit: shared/const/words.php:335 inserts SOLUTION after STATEMENT, breaking the alphabetical order of that list. docs/llm/pending.md drops the self:: vs $this:: item (correctly — db_object::btn_add uses $this::VIEW_ADD_ID) but keeps the AUTO_UPDATE_TEST_FILES item, which is still open per point 1.
-horizontal_ui_tests:106-111 calls these for many classes but only asserts the icon is present, not the url — so nothing catches it.

-Worth deciding
-Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
-Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
-If that's intended, fine; if not, the new generic variants need an $explain path too. api/.htaccess — <FilesMatch "^[A-Za-z0-9_]+$"> re-allows every extensionless name under /api, which is what the routes need.
-Worth noting it also re-allows any other dot-free file that lands there; a tighter alternative is listing the route names, at the cost of maintenance.
-Your call — the current form is the one I proposed. src/test/resources/unit/user/list.csv and api/ui_config/ui_config.json changed too — presumably from a reset_db run; worth a glance that they belong in this commit.

 ## main pages